 The pool is not too deep and so you can bathe in this waterfall.
-The way to the pool is bit tedious and slippery so need to take utmost care as if you slip then there are big rocks which may hurt you seriously.
+The way to the pool is a bit tedious and slippery so you need to take utmost care as if you slip then there are big rocks that may hurt you seriously.

-“Ravana Caves” is the cave built by Ravana and one need to take 700 steps to enter the cave and you are not allowed to enter beyond one point in the cave because of some reasons.
+“Ravana Caves” is the cave built by Ravana and one needs to climb 700 steps to enter the cave and you are not allowed to enter beyond one point in the cave because of some reason.
 We did not go even inside the cave and returned from the entrance as we were short of time and is known as the place which was used by Ravana to hid Sitaji.

 The other famous sightseeing places which we did not cover are Little Adams Peak which is famous for hikers and trekkers and we were not one of them.
 You can also visit Hortons Plain, Moons Plain which are nearby attractions to Nuwara Eliya.

 Then we proceeded to Bentota, the famous beach destination of Srilanka and reached Bentota around 7:00 PM.

 So the duration from Ellewala to Bentota was around 4 hours journey.
 The roads and highway are very smooth and we can driver at around 100 kmph.

 We resided in the hotel Ekho Surf which is on the beach hotel and our room was on the ground floor facing the beach.
 We step out of the room and we are on the beach.
 Hotel Ekho Surf staff is very helpful and they helped us celebrate the birthday of my wife on the beach which was her wish.
 The next day early morning we enjoyed the beach water of the Bentota, which was very clean, the waves’ current was also very good and safe to bathe in the sea.
 You can enjoy a lot as there are very few people to disturb you on the beach as it’s kind of a private beach.

 Other major things to do in Bentota includes: